andrei512/APTableController/Tutorial.md

 ```

 With a few abstractions we can create tables with much less code and much more flexibility.

+What should be fixed:
+* no more "_if else if else ..._" structures
+* the code related to a section or cell should not change if we add or remove other types in a table view
+* reduce the amount of boilerplate that is required to power up a table view
+* make it as easy as posible to show any kind of list (by default just show the description of an object in the _textLabel_ of the table view cell)
+* code should not change if the order of cells changes
+* it should not be required to create subclasses in order to customize cells

 ## Cell and Section View Models